 Establishing the psyllid: field studies for the biological control of Japanese knotweed

 Japanese knotweed is highly damaging.
 It spreads extremely quickly, preventing native vegetation from growing and has significant impacts on infrastructure.
 Current control methods rely mainly on chemicals.
-Research however has identified a tiny psyllid from Japan as a suitable and safe agent to control Japanese knotweed in the UK.
-The current aim of this project is to achieve establishment and impact of the psyllid on Japanese knotweed in the UK.
+Research, however, has identified a tiny psyllid from Japan as a suitable and safe agent to control Japanese knotweed in the UK, Canada, the Netherlands and USA.
+The current aim of this project is to achieve establishment and impact of the psyllid on Japanese knotweed in these countries.

 So, what’s the problem

 Japanese knotweed (Fallopia japonica) is one of the most damaging invasive weeds in the UK, Europe and North America.
 Growing up to a metre a month, it is a problem to the construction industry whilst also out-competing native vegetation.
-Introduced from Asia to Europe in the mid-19th century as a desirable ornamental plant, it soon fell from grace.
-It is now illegal to cause it to grow in the wild and creates serious problems for homeowners, taking thousands of pounds off the value of infested properties.
-Its presence on construction sites can hinder development and regeneration schemes and even threatened the 2012 Olympic site.
+Since it was introduced as a prized ornamental from Japan in the mid-19th century, the species has become problematic in its entire exotic range where it has established.

 What is this project doing?

-CABI is carrying out the Government approved release of the specialist psyllid Aphalara itadori (Insecta: Hemiptera: Psylloidea) as a control agent for Japanese knotweed in the UK (see www.cabi.org/japaneseknotweedalliance).
-After seven years of research in Japan and in designated quarantine facilities in the UK, it has been established that this tiny, sap-sucking insect is a knotweed specialist and can only complete its development on Japanese knotweed.
-The risk of damage to native plant species has been shown to be very low.
+CABI is working with the UK Government on the approved release of the specialist psyllid as a control agent for Japanese knotweed in the UK.
+The psyllid was approved for release in the UK in 2010 followed by mass releases during subsequent years.
 The releases are taking place in field trials at a number of sites in England and Wales.
 Part of the release protocol includes a monitoring plan, which aims to record the impact of the psyllid on Japanese knotweed, but also to detect any potential adverse effects on native plants and invertebrates.

 South West Regional Development Agency (SWRDA) - previous sponsor